 I’m not sure how we hit upon the Greek island of Mykonos for a week long trip in early June.
-It was only after we’d booked it we realised its credentials as a party destination.
+It was only after we’d booked it that we realised its credentials as a party destination.
 Understandably, now we have a little person in tow, going out all night no longer made our list of priorities.
 We simply wanted somewhere hot, different and relaxing.
 My husband had never been to the Greek islands before and my only experience was a girl’s trip to Zante when I was 18 where partying until the wee hours after consuming large ‘fishbowls’ then recovering on the beach was the general theme for the holiday.
 Oh, aside from one ill judged attempt at a bike ride.
 Six girls cycling up large hills in the searing midday heat without any breakfast was not our finest hour, the result?
 Me having my first (and only) asthma attack.
 Yes, this was to be a far different trip to the Greek isles and despite Mykonos’ reputation as a party island we were to forgo the night life in search of a family friendly getaway.

-Popular with gay travellers and once one of the poorest islands in the Aegeon, Mykonos has since cemented its place as a sun drenched haven for all sorts of clientèle and is now one of the most expensive to visit (upstaged perhaps only by Santorini).
+Popular with gay travellers and once one of the poorest islands in the Aegeon, Mykonos has since cemented its place as a sun drenched haven for all types of clientèle and is now one of the most expensive to visit (upstaged perhaps only by Santorini).
 Food and drink, although of a high quality, is on the pricey side, on par with other western European holiday resorts.

 Mykonos’ family friendly credentials were immediately apparent as Mrs T – then nine months old – proved an instant hit.
 The Greeks adore children.
 She has never been so popular and was treated like an A-list superstar in the vein of Lady Gaga or Angelina Jolie.
 Us, her parents, were mere body guards.
 She had locals and tourists alike fawning over her throughout our stay – at our hotel, The Myconian Ambassador and on the streets of the Mykonos town – where every few metres she was accosted and showered with compliments.
 All the while she was lapping up the attention and duly smiling back, blowing raspberries and twirling her feet around with her arms outstretched as she often does when she is excited.
 She really is a sociable young lady – with the smile, patience and public awareness Tom Cruise would be proud of.